Arizona Public Media

 Arizona Public Media (AZPM) is the public broadcasting service of the University of Arizona, providing radio and television service and regional news coverage in southern and southeastern Arizona from its studios in Tucson.
 AZPM encompasses two primary radio services aligned with NPR, with KUAZ and KUAZ-FM in Tucson airing news and talk programming and KUAT-FM airing classical music, and KUAT-TV "PBS 6", the PBS station for the region.
 (Note: All of AZPM's broadcast licenses are held by the Arizona Board of Regents (ABOR) for the benefit of the University of Arizona; ABOR also holds the licenses for the stations of Arizona State University and Northern Arizona University.)
-AZPM is housed in the Modern Languages Building on the UA campus.
+AZPM is housed in the Modern Languages Building on the UA campus on East University Boulevard.

 History

 Early broadcasting activities and radio-television bureau

 While the UA did not begin its current television and radio services until 1959 and 1968, respectively, the first broadcasting activities from the university predate both by several decades.
 In the fall of 1922, it began offering a radio course, with a university radio station on the way; previously, tests had been made from March to May of that year.
 A license was granted on December 9, 1922, for a 250-watt station on 360 meters (833 kHz) with the call sign KFDH; power was later reduced to 150 watts.
 By March 1923, KFDH was broadcasting on Tuesday and Thursday evenings.
 However, the equipment was quickly made outmoded by advances in radio technology, and in late 1925, it was reported that nearly $30,000 ($ in dollars) would be needed to rebuild KFDH.
 The license was renewed but allowed to lapse in November 1925.

 After it opted not to build its own station, the university got involved with radio program production for air on radio station KVOA.
 In 1939, a radio bureau was established.
 By 1951, UA radio offerings—each of them on a different Tucson station—included the Arizona Farm and Ranch Hour, a weekly agricultural news program; the discussion program University of Arizona Forum; University of Arizona Concert, broadcasts of the UA's choral groups; and University Sketchbook, a biography program.
 After beginning to produce spot news film for use by KPHO-TV in Phoenix that same year, the radio bureau became a radio-television bureau in 1953, and its output rapidly increased as more television stations started.
 Its expanding activities as well as an increasing offering of courses to students led to the renovation of the 1903 Herring Hall, once the UA gymnasium, into a facility with radio and television studios.